emarsden/dash-mpd-cli/README.md

 This crate is tested on the following **platforms**:

-- Our container images are tested using Podman on Linux and Windows
+- Our prebuilt container images are tested using Podman on Linux and Windows

 - Linux on AMD64 (x86-64) and Aarch64 architectures